silverstripe/cwp/docs/en/development-tutorials/upgrading.md

 of the recipe shouldn't take long time.
 See [recipes documentation](../recipes/) to learn more about how recipe versioning is structured.

-## Patch and sub-patch upgrades
+## Point upgrades

-To get the newest patch or sub-patch release of the recipe, just run:
+To get the newest point (or micro) release of the recipe, just run:

 	composer update

 This will update the recipe to the new version, and pull in all the new dependencies.
 A new `composer.lock` file will be generated.
 Once you are satisfied the site is running as expected, commit both files:

-	git commit composer.* -m "Upgrading the recipe to latest patchlevel."
+	git commit composer.* -m "Upgrading the recipe to latest point release"

 After you have pushed this commit back to your remote repository you can deploy the change.